ailtonbsj/ailtonbsj.github.io/_posts/2023-05-02-installing-whatsapp-desktop-official-on-linux.md

 winetricks dotnet45
 # Make sure to run this command with any others wine app running, or winetrick will waiting process finished!

-# You need to change version to Windows 10
+# IMPORTANT: You need to change version to Windows 7
 winecfg
 ```